daniprado224/264Final/README.md

-# Web Programming Final Project
+# Web Programming Sample Project
 Final project for web programming spring 2023.
 This project is a crossword puzzle with different levels of difficulty.
 Each level has it's own theme and a different amount of words and clues.